exceptionless/Exceptionless.Net/CONTRIBUTING.md

 1. Always update to the most recent master release; the bug may already be resolved.

 2. Search for similar [issues](https://github.com/exceptionless/exceptionless.net/issues?q=is%3Aopen+is%3Aissue+label%3Abug); it may already be an identified problem.
+Also, feel free to ask us questions [on Slack](https://slack.exceptionless.com).

 3. Open an [issue on GitHub](https://github.com/exceptionless/exceptionless.net/issues) with a reproduction of the bug including workflows, screenshots, or links to examples.
 If possible, submit a Pull Request with a failing test.
 If you'd rather take matters into your own hands, fix the bug yourself (jump down to the "Contributing (Step-by-step)" section).